 The First 6 Weeks of Raising Chicks – Guide For Beginners

-They’re the easiest farm animal, so it’s a great place to start when you’re transitioning into homesteading or a more self-sufficient lifestyle.
+Chickens are the easiest farm animals, so it’s a great place to start when transitioning into homesteading or a more self-sufficient lifestyle.
 Plus, who doesn’t love fresh eggs?
 You need to be prepared for raising chicks, the first 6 weeks of raising chicks can be easy with the right tools and knowledge.

 The First 6 Weeks of Raising Chicks – Guide For Beginners - chickens with text overlay